NOPAT: formula, meaning and examples for small businesses

 Key takeaways

-- Calculate NOPAT by multiplying your operating profit by (1 - tax rate) to measure core business performance after taxes but before interest expenses, excluding non-operating income like investment gains or rental income.
+- Calculate NOPAT by multiplying operating profit by (1 - tax rate) to measure core business performance after taxes

-- Track operating income, expenses, and tax obligations systematically using accounting software to ensure accurate NOPAT calculations and enable consistent performance monitoring over time.
+- Track operating income and expenses systematically to ensure accurate NOPAT calculations over time

 What is NOPAT?

-Net Operating Profit After Tax (NOPAT) is a financial metric that measures profit from core business operations after paying taxes but before interest expenses.
-It excludes non-operating income and focuses solely on your main business activities.
+Net Operating Profit After Tax (NOPAT) measures how much profit your core business operations generate after taxes but before interest expenses.
+It excludes non-operating income like investment gains and focuses only on your main business activities.

 NOPAT helps you evaluate operational performance by:

-- Excluding non-operating income: Stock gains, investment returns, or side business revenue
+- excluding non-operating income: removes stock gains, investment returns, and side business revenue

 NOPAT also links directly to how you value a business, as it feeds into methods such as purchase price allocation.